The Foreign Bank Account Reporting Deadline is Approaching – What You Need to Know!

 - The maximum balance of your foreign financial account during the year, converted to US dollars

 How Should I Proceed with FBAR Filing?

-Consulting with a tax professional is always recommended when it comes to US expat taxes and FBAR filings, as both can be quite complicated!
+Consulting with a tax professional is always recommended when it comes to US expat taxes and FBAR filings, as both can be quite complex!
 In any instance, you should first carefully review your foreign bank account information to see if any warrant an FBAR filing.
-If so, gather all the necessary information and head to the FinCEN website, where your FBARs must be electronically submitted.
+If so, gather all the necessary information and head to the BSA e-Filing website, where your FBARs must be electronically submitted.
 Head over to our blog for more details about filing your FBARs.